Family Law Attorneys in Florida Focus on Prenuptial and Postnuptial Agreements

 In 2007, Florida adopted the provisions of the Uniform Premarital Agreement Act (UPAA).
 According to the UPAA, a prenuptial agreement is only valid if it is in writing and signed by both parties, and the agreement doesn't become effective until the date of the marriage.
 If one of the parties later challenges the prenuptial agreement, they must prove that they did not sign the agreement voluntarily, or the agreement was unconscionable in the way it affected their economic circumstances at the time it was signed.

-If you are considering entering into a prenuptial or postnuptial agreement in the state of Florida, the The Law Patriot can help guide you through the process while protecting your interests at all times.
+If you are considering entering into a prenuptial or postnuptial agreement in the state of Florida, Law Patriot can help guide you through the process while protecting your interests at all times.
 Contact our lawyers online or call (772) 888-0883 and schedule your initial consultation today.